 The visa-free travel authorization for the USA, ESTA, can be applied for by individuals as well as groups.
 Every family member or personal traveling in the group must still complete their own individual ESTA application.
 Before making a payment, you can click on “add individual” and complete applications for every person.
 Once you are finished completing all the applications, you can pay for all the applications at once.
 This way, you do not have to pay for each person individually.
 Payments can be made with credit card or PayPal only.

 As soon as the group application is processed, the group must decide upon a single contact person.
 Please note the group-ID number that will automatically be generated so that you can check the status of your applications or make necessary changes.
 You can also have the group-ID number sent to you in an e-mail.

-Please be aware that the fee of 14 USD applies to every application even if processed as a group.
+Please be aware that the fee applies to every application even if processed as a group.

 In most cases, you can check your ESTA status immediately after the payment has been made.
 If this is not the case, then it should be possible to check your status within the next 72 hours.
 In general, there are only three options for the status of your ESTA application: